Boy with autism bit by Henderson K-9 while police were searching for him

 Police say the teen's grandmother told them her grandson had left the house after becoming upset over a video game.

 She said that the teen is on the autism spectrum and has ADHD, and needed medication within the hour, adding he could fall asleep if he didn't get it soon.
 In response, the department deployed its K-9 unit to try to track the teen down.
-After smelling a pillow to get his, the K-9 and handler began searching the area for the teen.
+After smelling a pillow to get his scent, the K-9 and handler began searching the area for the teen.
 They soon found him about 30 feet from the home in a thorn brush thicket.

-The statement says the teen received injuries from the K-9 and vegetation he was found hiding in.
+The statement from police said the teen received injuries from the K-9 and vegetation he was found hiding in.

-"He only can speak so much, like 'this hurts, this hurts' or 'is it bleeding,'" Smith said.

 Smith said her grandson received five stitches on each leg and was set to undergo surgery Wednesday evening on his face.